Sonic Generations: Gameplay

 Upon reaching the end of the level, players are given a grade based on their performance, with an "S" rank being the best and a "D" rank the worst.
 After completing an era, players must defeat two bosses: a "rival" character and a main boss.
-Defeating each boss gives the player a Chaos Emerald, and once the game has been completed, both Sonics can transform into their super forms by collecting 50 rings in a normal level.
+Defeating each boss gives the player a Chaos Emerald, all seven of which must be collected to confront the final boss.
+In the console version, once the game has been completed, both Sonics can transform into their super forms by collecting 50 rings in a normal level.
 As Super Sonic, the player is invincible and their speed is greatly increased.
 However the Sonics lose rings while in this form, and will revert to their standard form when all the rings are gone.

 Hidden around each act are five Red Star Rings.
 Collecting these unlocks concept art, music, or, if all five are collected, a new ability.
 The concept art, as well as cutscenes and character profiles, can be viewed in a Collection Room, while music can be set to play in any level, mission, or boss.
 The game also features two forms of online leaderboards: "Ranking Attack", which challenges players to obtain the best time and score on each level, and "30 Second Trial", which challenges players to see how far they can get through a level in 30 seconds.
-An emulation of the original 1991 Sonic the Hedgehog game can be unlocked in the Xbox 360 and PlayStation 3 versions of the game.
+An emulation of the original 1991 Sonic the Hedgehog game, ported by Backbone Entertainment, can be unlocked in the PlayStation 3 and Xbox 360 versions of the game.